borkdude/carve/README.md

 - `:paths`: a list of paths to analyze.
 Can be a mix of individual files and directories.
 - `:ignore-vars`: a list of vars to ignore.
 Useful for when the analyzer has it wrong or you just want to keep the var for whatever reason.
 - `:ignore-namespaces`: a list of namespaces to ignore.
-This is ueseful for library APIs.
+Useful for library APIs.
 Note: private vars are still considered to be removed.
 - `:carve-ignore-file`: a file where ignored vars can be stored, `.carve_ignore` by default.